 - Option 2: Total credit from this option may not exceed 30 semester credits.

-- Option 3: A copy of DD Form 214 or DD Form 295 may be submitted for evaluation only if none of the specified transcripts exist.
+- Option 3: A copy of DD Form 214 or DD Form 295 may be submitted for evaluation only if no JST transcript exists.

 - Option 4: Total credit from this option may not exceed 30 semester credits.